2016 Citronelle homicides: Perpetrator

-After Lester had notified police, a suspect, identified as 27-year-old Derrick Dearman, turned himself in to police in his hometown of Leakesville, Mississippi, located about 30 mi to the west of Citronelle.
+After Lester had notified police, a suspect, identified as Derrick Ryan Dearman (September 14, 1988 – October 17, 2024), surrendered to police in his hometown of Leakesville, Mississippi, located about 30 mi to the west of Citronelle.
 He reportedly surrendered after his father convinced him to do so.
-Dearman was the estranged boyfriend of Laneta Lester.
-She had left him due to an allegedly abusive relationship and gone to Citronelle to her brother's house, seeking shelter with him.
-The former wife of Dearman described him as having "a temper, especially when he doesn't get his way".
+Dearman was the estranged boyfriend of Laneta Lester, who left him due to an allegedly abusive relationship and gone to Citronelle to her brother's house, seeking shelter with him.
+Dearman's ex-wife described him as having "a temper, especially when he doesn't get his way".
 He had two children from his marriage.
 In Mississippi, he had accumulated an extensive criminal record.

 Alabama quickly extradited Dearman to Citronelle under charges associated with the killings.